How to Make a Fire Truck Cake

 Prepare

 - Template – Print the picture of a fire truck – the size you want.
-I used A4 paper size.
+I used A4 size paper.
 You just need one image on paper to use as a guide.
-I printed a few copies from different angles so I can use them as inspiration.
-But, you can even use pictures on your phone.
+I printed a few copies from different angles so I could use them as inspiration.
+But you can even use pictures on your phone.

 Carving the cake

 - Carve the cake as shown in the video.
-Cut cakes, arrange the pieces stacking them according to the template.
+Cut the cakes, arrange the pieces, and stack them according to the template.
 Cut the sheet cake in three lengthways.
-The back has two layers of stacked cakes and the front has three layers of stacked cakes cut at an angle.
+The back has two layers of stacked cakes, and the front has three layers of stacked cakes cut at an angle.

 Frosting the cake